Platform

 Canon → Platform Map

 The canon serves as a structured research archive.
 Each artifact contributes a pattern, mechanism, or sector insight.
-Together, they form the Platform thesis: rights as data, incentives as architecture, and systems as interfaces.
+Together, they form the Platform thesis: rights as addressable objects, incentives as architecture, and systems as interfaces.

 The Briefs Layer